makersacademy/CV/README.md

   - Writing and execution of tests to ensure that the trading systems fuctioned as expected.
 Running of the UAT phase and working with stakeholders to ensure live implementation ran successfully.

 ## Interests
-- Kitesufing, snowboard, surfing and more kitesurfing.
+- Kitesurfing, snowboard, surfing and more kitesurfing.
 - All things techi, reading and watching clips about what is happening in this area.
 - Photography and traveling.